maestro-insomnia/TVCG_Analysis_Code_Package/docs/USAGE_GUIDE.md

 ## 3. R environment and packages

-A recent R installation is required.
-RStudio is optional.
+The complete analysis workflow was tested successfully with R version 4.5.3.
+A recent installation of R is required, and RStudio is optional.

 The engine uses: